 - 1. Attach the thermistor (1) and thermal filament (2) Swan-Ganz volumetric catheter connections (Figure 4-1 on page 81) to the patient CCO cable. - 2.
-Verify that the catheter is properly inserted into the patient. - 3.
-Connect one end of the ECG interface cable to the rear panel of the HemoSphere advanced monitor and the other end to the bedside monitor's ECG signal output.

-4. Touch the start monitoring icon Start to begin CO/EDV monitoring.
+Verify that the catheter is properly inserted into the patient. - Connect one end of the ECG interface cable to the rear panel of the HemoSphere advanced monitor and the other end to the bedside monitor's ECG signal output. - 4.
+Touch the start monitoring icon start to begin CO/EDV monitoring.

-- 5. A countdown clock will appear on the stop monitoring icon to indicate the time until the first CO/EDV value.
+- 5. A countdown clock will appear on the stop monitoring icon value.
 After approximately 5 to 12 minutes, when sufficient data has been obtained, an EDV and/or RVEF value will appear in the configured parameter tile(s). - 6.
 The time until the next CO measurement is displayed on the information bar.
-For longer time spans between calculations, select STAT parameters (sCO, sEDV, and sRVEF) as key parameters. sCO, sEDV, and sRVEF are fast estimates of CO, EDV, and RVEF.

-7. Touch the stop monitoring icon to stop CO/EDV monitoring.
+For longer time spans between calculations, select STAT parameters (sCO, sEDV, and sRVEF) as key parameters. sCO, sEDV, and sRVEF are fast estimates of CO, EDV, and RVEF. - 7.
+Touch the stop monitoring icon 1019 to stop CO/EDV monitoring.